 44-year-old with relapsed AML 100 days post allograft SCT for myelodysplasia converted to AML.
 New complaint of lumbar back pain radiating to the base of the skull.
 Evidence of CNS disease?

 0 images remaining

-This case shows diffuse bone marrow signal abnormalities in keeping with disease recurrence (acute myeloid leukaemia).
+This case shows diffuse bone marrow signal abnormalities in keeping with disease recurrence (acute myeloid leukemia).
 There are no signs of cord involvement or canal stenosis.